ZWasilonek/Lotto-simulator/README.md

 random numbers from the same range and check if the user has drawn identical numbers and then display the results.

 ## How to run app:
-Run the following commands in the terminal, in the root directory:
+Run the following commands in the terminal, in the ./src/ directory:

 ```
 javac pl/games/GameLotto.java